Joschua-J/DQN_Atari_Breakout/README.md

 Install the latest version of Python 3.11 (standalone or conda environment).

-Use the following command imn your terminal to install all requirements with Pip:
+Use the following command in your terminal to install all requirements with Pip:

 ```
-RUN pip install -r requirements.txt
+pip install -r requirements.txt
 ```

 Now you can execute the Jupyter-Notebook.